From Marseille: Iconic Calanques Boat Tour with Swimming

 From Marseille: Iconic Calanques Boat Tour with Swimming - Who Is This Tour Best Suited For?

-This experience is perfect for water lovers and nature enthusiasts.
+This experience is great for water lovers and nature enthusiasts.
 It’s well-suited for those who want a mix of sightseeing, swimming, and socializing in a small group.
 If you enjoy boat rides with scenic vistas and underwater adventures, you’ll find plenty to love here.

 However, if seasickness is a concern or you’re looking for a long beach day with lots of sunbathing, this might not tick all the boxes.
 It’s a more active and exploratory experience, with a focus on the coast’s natural beauty and underwater life.